 Fair market value rarely equals the selling price in the real world

 The reason is that the fair market value is an abstract notion.
-Business appraisal assumes the existence of a hypothetical business buyer and seller that are willing to enter into a deal, being fully informed of all the relevant facts about the transaction, and are not forced to make a decision by circumstances.
+Business appraisal assumes the existence of a hypothetical business buyer and seller that want to enter into a deal.
+In addition, both parties should possess all the relevant facts about the transaction, and not feel forced to make a decision by circumstances.

 Business selling price is negotiable

 In the real world, such buyers and sellers rarely exist.
 Business owners often need to sell the business in order to realize some important goals.
 Business buyers or investors may be looking to acquire a company that fits their specific needs and is within their budget.
 Access to outside capital, such as bank loans to finance business sale, may differ markedly in each case.
 While some business sellers may feel comfortable carrying a note to the buyer, others prefer a clean cut thus limiting the number of qualified buyers.

 Most private businesses never sell